guitarvydas/guitarvydas.github.io/_posts/2023-11-29-Software Simplicity.md

 			- most existing programming languages - Haskell, Python, JavaScript, Rust, etc. - force programmers to deal with optimization too early (like, right off the bat)
 		- dynamic type checking is the default, use static type checking sparingly only when optimization is proven to be necessary (e.g. by profiling)
 		- prEMs ("computers") can do more than just automate mathematics
+		- projects that use current-day programming languages are essentially doomed to abandonment or complexification

 # Appendix - See Also